awesomephant/notes/_posts/2017-11-28-natalie-kane.md

 thumb: ""
 ---

-Future Everything before the v and a kasia milga, positively charged making art and communication about new stuff, ie smart city, new energy and stuff

 [Haunted machines](http://www.hauntedmachines.com/) is a part of the [Future Everything Festival](http://futureeverything.org/) which happens every year.

 Why do we use magical terminology, gurus, deamons etc. to talk about technology